Prime rib roast or otherwise known as a standing rib roast, is so simple to make at home and is a special treat for holiday gatherings.

 Making a Standing Rib Roast, or otherwise known as prime rib, is a lot easier than you may think.
 Simply coat with your favorite herbs and seasonings, place in a roasting pan with liquid on the bottom; then wait for a few hours for it to be cooked to your liking.

 When I was younger (around 18 or so), and started going out to restaurants on dates, prime rib was my go-to meal.
 We didn't eat a lot of beef at home, or as a struggling college student for that matter, and I thought it was too difficult to try to make myself.

-Allow meat to come to room temperature 15 minutes prior to placing it in the oven; then season it with salt and pepper.
+- Allow meat to come to room temperature 15 minutes prior to placing it in the oven.

 - Combine the garlic, rosemary, horseradish, salt, pepper and oil in a small bowl; then spread it onto the meat.